 - Easy to make

-- Made with simple ingredients
+- Made with just 6 simple ingredients

-- Perfect for parties or appetizers
+- Perfect for parties, easy dinners, or the big game

 - Family-friendly